TimChatt/officebooking/README.md

 Copy `.env.example` to `.env` and update the Postgres connection string.
 The file also contains Auth0 settings used for authentication:

+## Forecast Service

+A separate FastAPI microservice provides booking demand forecasts.
+It queries recent bookings from the database and returns predicted counts for the next 7 days from the `/forecast` endpoint.

 - `AUTH0_DOMAIN` – your Auth0 domain
 - `AUTH0_AUDIENCE` – the audience for the API
 - `AUTH0_CLIENT_ID` – the client ID for the SPA